-Safeguarding officers must be informed of any complaint or issue relating to the potential abuse of
+Safeguarding officers must be informed of any complaint or issue relating to the potential abuse of children or adults who may be vulnerable.
+They will support prompt action to respond to the

 Review

 This policy will be reviewed annually by the Church Council.